 The top 10 attractions in Nha Trang

 Being the home to one of the most beautiful beaches of the country, Nha Trang has its name known to the world.
-The best attractions in Nha Trang are set against a stunning backdrop of white sandy beaches, verdant mountains, and untouched islands.
+The best attractions in Nha Trang are set against a stunning backdrop of white sandy beaches with Nha Trang scuba diving experience, verdant mountains, and untouched islands.
 Great for history buffs, Nha Trang is home to remnants of the Champa Kingdom, Buddhist temples, and gothic-style Catholic churches while natural hot springs, salt fields, and unique waterfalls offer a myriad of sightseeing and recreational activities.

 1. Po Nagar Cham Towers